UAAP Season 88 basketball tournaments

 UAAP Season 88 basketball tournaments are the University Athletic Association of the Philippines (UAAP) basketball tournaments for its 88th season.
 The University of Santo Tomas (UST) are the season hosts, with the opening ceremony held at the University of Santo Tomas Field on September 19, 2025.
 The collegiate men's and high school men's tournament started on September 20 while the collegiate women's tournament started on September 24.

 Tournament format

+Starting this season, the high school division tournaments were rebranded into "16U tournament" from last season's junior high school tournament, while the boys' and girls' tournaments were rebranded into "19U boys' tournament" and "19U girls' tournament", respectively.

-The UAAP is expected to use the UAAP Final Four format.
-There are five tournaments in two divisions: the collegiate division tournaments and the 16-under tournament of the high school divison are being held on the first semester of the academic year.
-Meanwhile, the boys' and girls' tournaments will be held on the second semester.
+The UAAP is expected to use the UAAP Final Four format for tournaments with 7 teams or more.
+There are five tournaments in two divisions: the collegiate division tournaments and the 16-under tournament of the high school division are being held in the first semester of the academic year.
+Meanwhile, the 19-under boys' and 19-under girls' tournaments will be held in the second semester.

+The under-19 girls' tournament, which only has 4 teams, will see the top two teams qualify to the best-of-three finals.

 Former Ateneo varsity player Jai Reyes has been named commissioner, with Jong Uichico as consultant, and Dino Lee, Mikko Abello and Ginny Velarde as deputy commissioners.

 The Philippine Basketball Association (PBA) requested the UAAP to allow their players to apply for the PBA season 50 draft while the UAAP season is ongoing.
 The UAAP rejected the PBA's request, citing the need to consistently apply their eligibility rules across all events, not just men's basketball.

+The UAAP rebranded the Mythical Five award (in basketball) as the "Elite Team" across all sports.